jkingportfolio/CI_PP1_TheCocktailBar/README.md

 <img src="docs/testing-user-stories/testing-user-stories-hero-image.png">
 </details>

-17. As a site owner I would not want the user to have to result in using the browser back button to navigate back to the site if a 404 error occurs
+17. As the site owner I would not want the user to have to result in using the browser back button to navigate back to the site if a 404 error occurs

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |